Boston Pops conductor Keith Lockhart pays a visit to Foxboro music students

-It may not have been Tom Brady, but for Cami Tedoldi, music director for Foxboro schools, it was the music equivalent of having “the GOAT” pay a visit.
+It may not have been Tom Brady, but for Cami Tedoldi, music director for the town’s schools, it was the music equivalent of having “the GOAT” pay a visit.

 “He is definitely the GOAT (Greatest Of All Time) for conductors and it was really great for our students to have him in-house,” Tedoldi said.
 “He was so generous with his words and kind and warm and welcoming.”